xinyee20/tp/docs/UserGuide.md

 1. Copy and paste CSV file into home folder.
 2. Enter `importCsv` in the command line.
 3. The program will update the classes and students for you.
-4. The program now ready to assist you in managing your CS2101 class.
+4. The program is now ready to assist you in managing your CS2101 class.

 ### Viewing help : `help`